 In the next article, we will further examine the pre-history of the people of northern and eastern Scotland, and examine how and why they came together to form the first nation of the British Isles.

-Written by Dr. Anthony Cox, a lecturer in history at the Centre of Continuing Education, University of Dundee.
+Written by Dr. Anthony Cox, a lecturer with Life Long Learning Dundee.